Susan Tanui

-Susan Tanui (born March 1987) is an American long-distance runner.
-She competed at distances as short as 1500 m to 10,000 m and cross country in college.
-She also ran 5 km and half marathon events.
+Susan Tanui (born March 1987) is an American long-distance runner of Kenyan descent.
+She has competed in running events ranging from 1500 m to 10,000 m.
+She has also taken part in 5 km and half marathon events.

 NCAA

 During her collegiate career at University of Alaska Anchorage, Tanui was the 2012 and 2013 NCAA D2 Outdoor Championships runner up taking second in the 3,000-meter steeplechase.
 She also had All Region as well as All-America placings in NCAA competition in cross country running and indoor track (3000 m and 5000 m).
 In April 2014, she was enlisted to serve in the U.S. Army.